 Other commonly used piering methods for fixing foundation cracks include helical piers, drilled concrete piers, and slab piers.

-Cost to repair foundation cracks
+Cost to repair

 The cost to repair foundation cracks depends on the type and severity of the crack, the chosen repair solution, and your geographical location.
 Therefore, we can’t give you even a ballpark figure.
 The only way to find out is to contact a foundation repair contractor and ask for an inspection and repair estimate.
 Most contractors will do inspections for free.

-How to prevent foundation cracks
+prevent foundation cracks

 Believe it or not, most foundation problems are caused by water, usually too much of it.
 When the soil under and around your home’s foundation gets saturated with water that can’t drain off hydrostatic pressure will build up and start pushing against the foundation.
 This leads to cracks and other problems.
 So, you can prevent foundation cracks by controlling the groundwater around your home: